 Wendel has set up co-investment systems to allow its principal managers to invest their personal funds in the same assets in which the Group invests and be involved in the creation of value in the Group.
 This gives executives a personal stake in the risks and rewards of these investments.
 Various mechanisms also exist to allow senior managers to participate in the performance of each entity.
 For listed subsidiaries and associates (Bureau Veritas, Saint-Gobain), these mechanisms consist of stock-option and/or bonus share plans.
 For unlisted subsidiaries (Cromology, Mecatherm, Stahl, IHS, NOP, CSP Technologies, Constantia Flexibles and Allied Universal), the participation policy is based on a co-investment mechanism through which these executives may invest significant sums alongside Wendel.

-developing companies over the long term to help them become leaders
+over the long term to help become leaders

 Wendel partners with companies for the long run, such as with Capgemini or BioMérieux.
 Although it may hold an investment for a shorter period, Wendel always makes decisions with the company’s enduring interests in mind.
 Wendel supports acquisitions and capital expenditure, keeping a constant focus on innovation.